Alcohol Septal Ablation

 How do I get ready for alcohol septal ablation?

 Talk with your healthcare provider about how to prepare for your alcohol septal ablation.

-Work with him or her to find an experienced medical center and doctor to do the procedure.
+Work with them to find an experienced medical center and doctor to do the procedure.

 Follow any directions you are given for not eating or drinking before surgery.